 This is where measuring talent comes into play, and it is the cornerstone for everything we do at Talent Plus.
 We measure talent.
 We do so through focus groups, literature reviews, one-on-one interviews and job analyses.
 We spend countless hours understanding excellence and how great leaders differ in thoughts, feelings and behaviors from average leaders.
 We ensure that our interviews accurately predict excellence in work.
 With validity coefficients around 0.60, we explain about 36% of the variance in leader productivity; or two of six slices of pizza.
 And, we ensure that the interviews do not discriminate on age, race and gender.

-One month ago, Talent Plus released our strongest assessment, yet.
+In January 2019, Talent Plus released our strongest assessment, yet.
 Called the Operational Manager Talent Online Assessment, it endeavors to understand strong managers and the talents that set them apart from average managers.
 The assessment covers 14 areas of talent, or themes, and each theme is comprised of about 10 questions.
 It takes a manager about 40 minutes to complete the assessment, and upon completion, we have a strong understanding of what characteristics make them successful.
-The assessment can be used for both selection (brining managers on to a team) or development (by focusing on the manager’s greatest strengths).
+The assessment can be used for both selection (bringing managers on to a team) or development (by focusing on the manager’s greatest strengths).
 When completed we measure, among other strengths, “Honest,” “Intelligent,” “Strong,” “Visionary,” “Determined,” “Wise,” “Caring” and “Courageous.”

 Of course, knowledge, skills and experience, or the right side of the pizza, are all very important when understanding the productivity of managers, but so are fit and talent.
 With the new Talent Plus Operational Manager Talent Online Assessment, I can understand the strengths, or left side of the pizza, or those I coach.